Regulations (Standards - 29 CFR) - Table of Contents|

 | GPO Source:||e-CFR|

-The complainant and the respondent will be parties in every proceeding.
-At the Assistant Secretary's discretion, the Assistant Secretary may participate as a party or as amicus curiae at any time at any stage of the proceedings.
-This right to participate includes, but is not limited to, the right to petition for review of a decision of an ALJ, including a decision approving or rejecting a settlement agreement between the complainant and the respondent.1980.108(a)(2)
+The complainant and the respondent will be parties in every proceeding and must be served with copies of all documents in the case.
+At the Assistant Secretary's discretion, the Assistant Secretary may participate as a party or as amicus curiae at any time at any stage of the proceeding.
+This right to participate includes, but is not limited to, the right to petition for review of a decision of an ALJ, including a decision approving or rejecting a settlement agreement between the complainant and the respondent.

 Next Standard (1980.109)|